BlazE-PhoeniX/sudokuValidator/README.md

 5.Check if the numbers are placed in the respective squares, if not try again.

-# NOTE:

-Voice transcription feature is in beta, hence the numbers can be filled only from start, So if something is read wrongly, Do not stop, Continue the process, wrongly filled or unfilled numbers can be edited manually.

 >>>> MANUAL TYPING

 1.Zoom in on the Square.